 Chrome extensions are really helpful to enhance the Chrome browser’s features.
 We can download and install any of the Chrome extensions with just a few clicks of the mouse.
 But, do you know?
 We can add custom keyboard shortcuts to any installed Chrome Extensions to quickly access them.
-This will not only save our time but also refrain us from going through multiple extensions icons available in the browser address bar after the installation.
-Moreover, if we install multiple numbers of extensions then it will not be possible to keep all of them visible on the small available space of Chrome browser’s address bar.
+This will not only save us time but also refrain us from going through multiple extensions icons available in the browser address bar after the installation.
+Moreover, if we install multiple numbers of extensions then it will not be possible to keep all of them visible on the small space of the Chrome browser’s address bar.

-- You can use these steps for Linux, Windows and MacOS to shortcuts for chrome extensions.
+- You can use these steps for Linux, Windows, and macOS to shortcuts for chrome extensions.

 - Go to the three dots (Customize and Control Google Chrome) given on the extreme top right side of the browser.

 - Go to More Tool and Select the Extensions option.